By Bob DeMarco

 In the beginning I would try to explain to Dotty.
 You have to close the door on the refrigerator.
 She would get upset, go into her bedroom, get in bed and refuse to come out.
 Trying to explain only made matters worse.

 Trying to help Dotty by suggesting we get all the component parts out and make the sandwich together didn't work.
-Bedroom time.
+She fled into the bedroom, curled up in a ball, and refused to communicate.

 Trying to explain to Dotty what was in the freezer didn't work.
-Bedroom time.
+She fled into the bedroom, curled up in a ball, and refused to communicate.

 The worst of all, trying to explain to Dotty you just finished eating.
 Breakfast, lunch, or dinner.
 Didn't matter.
 Dotty was hungry.
-Bedroom time.
+She fled into the bedroom, curled up in a ball, and refused to communicate

 These episodes went on for years.
 Nothing I tried worked.
 Of course, I did complain to anyone that would listen about these episodes.
 We call this venting.
 So this is how we are supposed to cope.
 Vent.